US Fulbright Logo

 Award Profile

-As a rule, students are expected to follow the programme in line with their previous knowledge of Icelandic, whether they intend to complete the BA-degree or not.
+As a rule, students are expected to follow the program in line with their previous knowledge of Icelandic, whether they intend to complete the BA-degree or not.

 The application procedure is similar to other Fulbright grants.
 Applicants do not apply directly to the Árni Magnússon Institute for the grant, but through the Fulbright Commission.
+Please note that the timeline for U.S. studends for the Fulbright grant is different from the timeline for students from other countries.
 For additional information see: https://www.arnastofnun.is/en/about-scholarship

-Please note, however, that applicants must apply for admission to the University of Iceland.
-This is a separate application that must be submitted by 1 February to the universityApplicants must apply to the program or time, or your application will not be considered.
+Please note, however, that in additon to applying for the grant, applicants must apply for admission to the University of Iceland.
+This is a separate application that must be submitted by 1 February to the universityApplicants must apply to the program on time, even though they might not yet know whether they have been selected for the grant.

 The online admission exam for the BA-programme will be held the second week of June.